-For CentOS 7, use the following command:
+For CentOS 7, use these commands:

+'''

-sudo yum install setroubleshoot sudo service auditd restart
+sudo yum install setroubleshoot

+sudo service auditd restart

-For CentOS 8, use the following command:
+'''

+For AlmaLinux 8 and 9, use these commands:

+'''

-sudo dnf install setroubleshoot sudo service auditd restart
+sudo dnf install setroubleshoot

+sudo service auditd restart

+'''

 One of the little systemd quirks that we have to deal with on Red Hat-type systems is that you can't stop or restart the auditd daemon with the normal systemctl command.
 However, the old-fashioned service command works.
 For some reason that I don't understand, the Red Hat folk configured the auditd service file to disable the normal systemd way of doing things.